QuantGen/G2F_RESOURCES/ExternalWeatherData.md

 ### External weather data

-The following script provides functions to download weather data from ASOS/AWOS and NOAA networks.
+Here we provide functions to download weather data from ASOS/AWOS and NOAA networks.
-We will download daily temperature and daily accumulated rainfall data for the locations evaluated in the G2F project.
-However, the functions can be adapt to download data for other locations as well.
+The following code gets daily accumulated rainfall and temperature from the closest weather station to a given trial location.
+Provided location coordinates and time period of interest, the code can be adapted to download weather data for any location (preferably within the US).

 #### Read location information